eobermuhlner/kimage/README.md

         [FILES]

 Align multiple images.

 The base image is the first image argument.
 The remaining image arguments are aligned to the base image by searching for a matching feature.

-The feature to match is defined by the centerX/centerY coordinates in the base image and the check radius.
+The feature to match is defined by the `centerX`/`centerY` coordinates in the base image and the `checkRadius`.
-The searchRadius defines how far the matching feature is searched.
+The `searchRadius` defines how far the matching feature is searched.

 Use the --debug option to save intermediate images for manual analysis.

 ### Argument: checkRadius

 - Type: int
 - Minimum value: 0

 The radius to check for similarity.
 The default value is calculated from the base image.

 ### Argument: searchRadius

 - Type: int
 - Minimum value: 0

 The search radius defining the maximum offset to align.
 The default value is calculated from the base image.

 ### Argument: centerX

 - Type: int
 - Minimum value: 0

 The X coordinate of the center to check for alignment.
 The default value is calculated from the base image.

 ### Argument: centerY

 - Type: int
 - Minimum value: 0

 The Y coordinate of the center to check for alignment.
 The default value is calculated from the base image.

 ### Argument: errorThreshold